Darioc18/rock-paper-scissors/README.md

 ## Testing

-You can find a detailed summary of all testing procedures in the [TESTING.md](TESTING.md) file.
+Find a detailed summary of all testing procedures in the [TESTING.md](TESTING.md) file.